-A while back I was reading one of those articles about funny things kids say and one of the kids was asked the question, “How can a stranger tell if two people are married?” and he answered, “You might have to guess, based on whether they’re yelling at the same kids.”
+A while back I was reading one of those articles about funny things kids say, and one of the kids asked the question, “How can a stranger tell if two people are married?” and he answered, “You might have to guess, based on whether they’re yelling at the same kids.”

 That about sums it up.

-Because as much as we walk down that long center aisle wearing a gorgeous white gown, our own version of Wedding Day Barbie, with stars in our eyes, the reality soon sinks in that sometimes marriage is hard.
-And those glossy 8 x 10 photos from the wedding day that sit framed on our bookshelves are the only thing that remain of all our dreams of being the best married couple ever.
-You know?
-That couple that sits holding hands across the table at a restaurant while they throw their heads back in laughter?
+Because as much as we think about the walk down that long center aisle wearing a gorgeous white gown–our own version of Wedding Day Barbie, with stars in our eyes–the reality soon sinks in that sometimes marriage is hard.
+And those glossy 8 x 10 photos from the wedding day that sit framed on our bookshelves are the only thing that remains of all our dreams of being the best married couple ever.
+You know that couple that sits holding hands across the table at a restaurant while they throw their heads back in laughter?

 This is a phenomenon known as real marriage.
 It’s not as pretty and doesn’t always lend itself to great photo ops, but if you learn to embrace it you may find that it’s even better than what you imagined.
-Yes, it’s messier and filled with more heartbreak, laughter, sadness and joy than you imagined, but it also brings the comfort of knowing you have someone next to you to share life with all its triumphs and struggles.
+Yes, it’s messier and filled with more heartbreak, laughter, sadness, and joy than you imagined, but it also brings the comfort of knowing you have someone next to you to share life with; all its triumphs and struggles included.

 My husband and I have been married for sixteen years now.
 It hasn’t always been easy and I’m sure there have been days or even years when we aren’t sure how we are going to make it to the other side, but we’ve covered it in a lot of prayer, asking God to give us the strength and wisdom and gentleness we need to make it through another day.
 And then another year.
 And for the rest of our lives.